The 6 Republican senators who will decide the Supreme Court fight

-Ruth Bader Ginsburg’s death on Friday kicked off what is sure to be the most consequential Supreme Court confirmation fight in decades — andthrows a spotlight on a handful of senators.
+Ruth Bader Ginsburg’s death on Friday kicked off what is sure to be the most consequential Supreme Court confirmation fight in decades — andputs a spotlight on the handful of senators whose votes will determine the future of the court.

 McConnell’s decision to hold a vote on Ginsburg's replacement forces him to balance his long-standing desire to cement a conservative legacy in the federal judiciary, while also retaining his power as majority leader.